labandalambda/fg-makam/docs/README.md

 <!-- TODO -->
 (explanation missing)

 Also, notice that we don't need a translation for the *T-Var* rule.
-This is because we have no representation of the context.
+This is because we have no representation for contexts and variables.
 Instead we just use Makam's machinery to check for a variable's type if it is in scope.

 # evaluation.makam